goblimey/learn-unix/README.md

 As I said,
 do them at your own speed.

-If you don't end the docker session tidily by typing ctrl/d twice, it will continue to run in the background, using up computer memory.
+If you don't end the docker session tidily by typing ctrl/d, it will continue to run in the background, using up computer memory.
 You can end the session forcibly.
+That involves knowing the container ID of the running session.
+To find it out,
-Start another git bash window and do this:
+start another git bash window and do this:

     sudo docker ps